mathfur/grep-tree/README.md

 grep-tree
 =========
+This tool grep a word recursively at rails project, and output graphical tree.

 STATUS: Experimental

-Implemented features:
- * NONE

 Install
 -------